IBM/solsa/README.md

 ## Components

 SolSA consists of:
-- A main `solsa` Node.js module that provides a library of high-level abstractions for defining the software architecture of a solution.
+- A `solsa` Node.js module that makes it possible to configure using Javascript or Typescript:
+  - all the standard Kubernetes resources,
+  - custom resources supported by a growing set of operators,
+  - resource bundles that provide high-level abstractions of key architectural patterns.
 - A `solsa` command-line interface (CLI):
   - `solsa build` builds container images for SolSA-defined services (if any).
   - `solsa push` pushes container images for SolSA-defined services (if any).
-  - `solsa yaml` synthesizes yaml for deploying SolSA solutions on Kubernetes.
+  - `solsa yaml` synthesizes YAML for deploying SolSA solutions on Kubernetes.

 SolSA supports Node.js 8 and above.